front-commerce/developers.front-commerce.com/source/index.md

   <p>Even though we built Front-Commerce by integrating it with Magento 2, we had a clear vision of introducing a clean separation between the frontend and your backend solution.
 You will be able to use the backend that best fits your needs without rebuilding your frontend from scratch.</p>

-  <p>However, for now, we are focused on supporting Magento 2, and plan to add new e-commerce backends integrations later this year.</p>
+  <p>However, we now are focused on supporting Magento 2 and 1, and plan to add new e-commerce backends integrations later this year.</p>

   <div class="card-grid">
     <div class="card card--large">
       <img src="/images/magento-logo.svg">
       <h3>Magento 2</h3>
-      <p>Regarding Magento 2, we currently support the main features of this e-commerce solution.
+      <p>We currently support the main features of this open-source e-commerce solution.
 You can consider that if it works in Magento, it will work with Front-Commerce!</p>

       <ul>
         <li>search and navigation using ElasticSearch</li>